zmoon/crt1d/crt1d/solvers/README.md

 * takes keyword arguments (and only keyword arguments! so that order doesn't matter when passing args in; see which names can be used in the `solvers` module docstring)
 * returns a dict, including, but not limited to, the four required outputs (direct irradiance, downward/upward diffuse irradiance, actinic flux); see `solvers` module docstring for names)
 * has a docstring that includes some info about the scheme, key references, etc. (module docstring not necessary)

+Functions used by multiple schemes can be placed in the `common` module, but the goal is to minimize what is put there, and have the individual solver modules be as self-contained as possible.
+One exception is the functions for *Kb* and *G*, which are passed into the solver functions as input parameters.
+That is, instead of strictly using the leaf angle distributions specified in the original papers, we allow any to be used.